 Fortunately for dealers, although buyers are becoming more comfortable researching cars online, most buyers still prefer to complete complex tasks like the final configuration and purchase in person at the dealership.

-However, for non-complex tasks, such as purchasing automotive accessories or parts, buyers have no problem researching and then purchasing their products online.
+However, for non-complex tasks, such as purchasing automotive accessories or parts to do repairs, buyers have no problem researching and then purchasing their products online.
 So if you’re a seller, an online presence, one crafted with care by a professional copywriter and web designer, is a necessity.

 If you think marketing is just for the big boys of the automotive industry, you’re mistaken.
 Even the smallest online retailer has to engage with buyers to be successful.